 Again these are not big expenses, but they do add up.
 If you can even temporarily find a way to reduce them or cut them out completely, it will help a lot towards getting your bank account healthy again.
 Can you read magazines online or take them out from the library?
 What about dyeing or cutting your hair at home for now?
 Can you stop buying new lipsticks and use the ones you have? (note to me!)
 Make more meals at home instead of ordering take-out?
 If you don’t have time for that right now (hello temporary extra part-time job!) you could pop a frozen pizza in the oven on a Friday instead of ordering take-out pizza.

-It took time to get my negative bank account balance to positive
+It can take time to get a negative bank account balance to positive